jpeerezp/P01-Creation-of-a-Digital-Twin/README.md

 Role: You are a Lead AI Architect and High-Performance Sports Consultant.
 Your expertise lies in creating "Digital Twins" for elite athletes to solve match congestion risks.

 Action: Create an image of a generic "Digital Twin" for a professional football player.
 Strictly follow the next requirements:
 - Body must be straight (facing the camera).
 - Create only the image of the body, don't add any boxes with invented data.
 - Use a professional blue color highlighting every muscle in the body.
-- Don't create a Dashboard, Only the body of the Digital Twin.

 Context: This image will serve as a proposal for clubs in La Liga and the Premier League.
 We are in the middle of a congested season (3 games in 10 days).
 This "Digital Twin" must be a high-fidelity representation of a professional football player.

+Constraints:
+- Don't create a Dashboard, Only the body of the Digital Twin.
+- No background, emphasising more in the digital twin architecture.
 ```

 ---